 ) and Bloomsbury.
 In fact it reaches right down to Covent Garden and Strand, so it almost reaches the Thames to separate the Cities of London and Westminster.

 The southern-most borough, Croydon is home to a tram system, Tramlink, and not an awful lot else.
 It has the largest population of all the boroughs and is famed for being ethnically diverse, with over 100 languages spoken.
 It does have a decent-sized shopping centre, named after John Whitgift like almost everything else in the town.
 It was historically home to the Archbishops of Canterbury and the original London Airport (now a park), and has the city's oldest continuously running market.
-Croydon's BRIT school for perfoming arts has produced such shining lights of entertainment as Amy Winehouse, Leona Lewis and Dane Bowers; however its main gift to British culture (sometimes exhibited by Croydonian Kate Moss) is the Croydon Facelift, where the hair is pulled back into a pony tail so tightly that wrinkles formed from years of smoking since adolescence are slightly diminished.
+Croydon's BRIT School for Performing Arts and Technology has produced such shining lights of entertainment as Amy Winehouse, Leona Lewis and Dane Bowers; however its main gift to British culture (sometimes exhibited by Croydonian Kate Moss) is the Croydon Facelift, where the hair is pulled back into a ponytail so tightly that wrinkles formed from years of smoking since adolescence are slightly diminished.
 Other famous residents include erstwhile Guantanamo Bay inmate Feroz Abassi, Sherlock Holmes

 author Sir Arthur Conan Doyle, Doctor Who

 star Noel Fielding, "artist" Tracy Emin, smaller of The Two Ronnies

 Ronnie Corbett and illusionist Derren Brown.
 Ripped on by Mock the Week

 "You are now leaving Croydon - well done!"